 - Expendable Clone: The Master of Darkness creates clones of powerful beings whom he calls "Servants" or "mockeries", which should indicate how much he cares for them.

-- Exty Years from Now: A text box in this 1982 storyline indicates the action is set in 2982 A. D.
+- Exty Years from Publication: A text box in this 1982 storyline indicates the action is set in 2982 A. D.

 - Faceless Eye: The lawyer assigned to Chameleon Boy is some weird kind of alien worm with no face.
 Instead, a cluster of big eyeballs are permanently floating around its body.